Symptoms of Bipolar Disorder

 When the person is depressed, he or she may not show affection.
 He or she may also lose interest in most activities.
 The person may also have thoughts of suicide.

 Bipolar disorder is usually treated with a combination of medication and therapy.
 Some people may go for long periods of time without symptoms.
 However, other people may experience more frequent episodes.
+Only a mental health professional can accurately diagnose bipolar disorder through a comprehensive assessment, which may include evaluation of symptoms, medical tests, and review of mental health history.

 Am I Bipolar?